-m64, m128, m128d, or m128i.
-Only the

-mm_empty intrinsic returns void.

-that you can use in your C/C#code instead of in-lining the
+data_type Is the return data type, which can be either void, int, m64,m128,m128d, orm128i.
+Only the mm_empty intrinsic returns void. intrinsic_name Is the name of the intrinsic, which behaves like a function that you can use in your C/C++ code instead of in-lining the actual instruction. parameters Represents the parameters required by each intrinsic.

-actual instruction.

-parameters Represents the parameters required by each intrinsic.